 |Purdue University - Main Campus||The Brian Lamb School of Communication is housed in the $28 million Beering Hall and includes multimedia equipment and an interaction research lab||West Lafayette, IN|

-|University of Illinois at Urbana-Champaign||More than 1,000 students study communications at some level at U of I, focusing on specializations such as communication and health, communication and culture, mediated communication and interpersonal communications||Champaign, IL|
+|University of Illinois at Urbana-Champaign||More than 1,000 students study communications at some level at the University of Illinois, focusing on specializations such as communication and health, communication and culture, mediated communication and interpersonal communications||Champaign, IL|

 |University of Michigan - Ann Arbor||Options for communications majors include an honors program, which allows qualified students to complete a research project and senior thesis||Ann Arbor, MI|